postsharp/Metalama.Samples/examples/caching/caching-4/README.md

 ## Compile-time API

 To enable compile-time reporting of errors when attempting to include an unsupported type in the cache key, we need a compile-time configuration API for the caching aspects.
-We accomplish this via a concept named a _project extension_, which is explained in more detail in <xref:exposing-configuration>.
+We accomplish this via a concept named a _project extension_, which is explained in more detail in <xref:aspect-configuration>.
 We define a new compile-time class, `CachingOptions`, to map types to their respective builders.
 We will also store a list of types for which we want to use `ToString`.

 [!metalama-file CachingOptions.cs]